gruvw/pireplay/README.md

 You can configure some options of the `pireplay` program by providing a [YAML](https://yaml.org/) configuration file to the CLI: `pireplay run --config /path/to/config.yaml`.

 Check the documented default config file as an example: [`./src/pireplay/default_config.yaml`](./src/pireplay/default_config.yaml).

+**Note** - Vertical video rotation (when using the vertical camera attachement cover variant) must be explicity set in the config file.

 ### API